mansour-ahmed/mansour.blog/content/posts/nuxt-ts-vs-code-debugger.md

 ## The Problem

-You need an easy way to debug your code through VS Code when working with nuxt & typescript.
+You need an easy way to debug your code through VS Code when working with Nuxt & Typescript.

 ## The Solution

 Utilise Chrome & VS Code to have a better debugging experience.

 Add correct debugger configuration to VS Code & enable chrome debugging extension.
-Create a custom logic to animate the scroll event using Typescript

 ### High level steps

-- Add debugger configuration to VS Code.
+- Add debugger configs to VS Code.
-- Update Nuxt config to include source map files.
+- Update Nuxt configs to include source map files.
-- Add chrome debugging vs code extension.
+- Add chrome debugging VS Code extension.
 - Test debuggers.

-### VS Code Debugger Configuration
+### VS Code Debugger Configurations

-We will start by adding the needed debugging configurations for VS Code to understand what to do when we start our debugger.
+We will start by adding the needed debugging configurations to VS Code.
+This step is necessary to allow VS Code to understand what to do when we start the debugger.

 ```json
 // .vscode/launch.json